As obvious and as simple as it sounds, the best way to be ready for the future is to prepare for it.

 Here are four roles within your company that are better off automated for efficiency:

-According to the Bureau of Labor Statistics, accounting, bookkeeping and auditing clerks basically “produce financial records for organizations.
+According to the Bureau of Labor Statistics, accounting, bookkeeping, and auditing clerks basically “produce financial records for organizations.
 They record financial transactions, update statements, and check financial records for accuracy.”
 They require basic Math and computer skills, including knowledge of spreadsheets and bookkeeping software.
 Their median annual wage is $39,240.

 With the advent of cloud accounting and accounting-as-a-service startups (AAAS), this role can be automated and outsourced.
 Automating this role eliminates any possibilities for human error and saves the company money.
-AAAS usually offer affordable packages commensurate to the size of your company.
+AAAS usually offer affordable packages commensurate with the size of your company.

 Telemarketers and sales reps